 As soon as possible to give the volunteer coordinator enough time to schedule someone to cover your shift.
 In fact, the volunteer coordinator would love it if you notified them about needing to miss a shift in Week 8 of a term when it’s still Week 1!

 Can I still use the Food Pantry if I’m a volunteer?

 Yes!
 Everyone means everyone.
-We only ask that you pick up food right after your shift, or during someone else’s shift.
-This way we ensure that all customers are treated equally, and that volunteers don’t have special or early access to food that other customers don’t have access to.
+We only ask that you are courteous of other customers.
+We need to ensure that all customers are treated equally, and that volunteers don’t have special or early access to food that other customers don’t have access to.